This homemade peanut butter cups recipe is super easy and delivers sweet peanut butter dough cups with a hard chocolate topping.

 I start by banging my muffin tin on the table a few times.

 Then I use the back of my spoon to spread it the rest of the way.

-- 1/2 cup butter or margarine, whatever you have
+- 1/2 cup butter or margarine

-- 1/2 cup packed brown sugar light or dark, again whatever you have
+- 1/2 cup packed light or dark brown sugar

 - 1 teaspoon vanilla extract

 - 2 cups peanut butter

 - 2 cups semi-sweet chocolate chips